csr632/angular-aot-demo-with-ngc-webpack/README.md

 # learn angular aot with ngc and webpack
-A minimum project to learn aot with Angular5 `ngc` and webpack.
+A minified project to learn Angular5 aot with `ngc`(Angular compiler cli) and webpack.
 Also demonstrate how to import 3rd lib such as jQuery.

 similar to https://github.com/csr632/angular-aot-demo-with-ngc-rollup, but this project use webpack instead of rollup, so **lazy loading Angular module** is possible.

 # feature
 This project use `ngc` to generate compiled Angular code **and write it to disk**, and then bundle the js code from disk.
 This make you be able to **observe the code generate by angular compiler**, and even **edit it** to see the difference!
 I think it is really helpful to understand & play with the "low-level machine code" of Angular.
+> If you just want a minimum configuration to start building your own components to play with the ngc output, switch to [mini](https://github.com/csr632/angular-aot-demo-with-ngc-webpack/tree/mini) branch.

 ## command explain:
 1. `npm run compile`: use `ngc`(angular compiler cli) to compile the "angular syntax" into js code(the "low-level machine code").
 You can observe the output in `compile_output/`.